koyuspace/koyuos/README.md

 ### Dependencies

-Install [paru](https://aur.archlinux.org/packages/paru) and run `paru -S --needed $(cat deps)` in the cloned repository.
+Install [yay](https://aur.archlinux.org/packages/yay) and run `yay -S --needed $(cat deps)` in the cloned repository.
 This will install polybar and other fancy stuff needed for it to work.

 ### Installation